cryptodevhub/site/wiki/ethereum-virtual-machine/media.md

 Blockchain technology enthusiasts will definitely enjoy the summaries of the core dev calls whereas dApp and Smart Contract developers find hidden gems in the "Stuff for developers" section.

+## Smart Contract Programmer

+The Smart Contract Programmer [YouTube Channel](https://www.youtube.com/channel/UCJWh7F3AFyQ_x01VKzr9eyA) is a hands-on resource that teaches you everything you need to know to become a proficient Smart Contract developer.

+Topics covered are Solidity- and Vyper basics, Smart Contract security and hacks, dApp development, engineering best practices and Smart Contract composability (via DeFi protocol integrations).

 ## Dapp University

 The DappUniversity [YouTube Channel](https://www.youtube.com/c/DappUniversity/) is a great place to find useful video tutorials for full-stack dApp development on Ethereum.
 Simply click on the "Playlists" tab to find curated lists with videos on topics such Solidity, Web3.js, Ethereum + React and more.